toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [mackup](https://github.com/lra/mackup) - Keep your application settings in sync (OS X/Linux).
 * [Ntfy](https://github.com/dschep/ntfy) - Cross-platform Python utility that enables you to automatically get desktop notifications on demand or when long-running commands complete.
 It can as well send push notifications to your phone once a particular command completes.
 * [ntfyme](https://github.com/AnirudhG07/ntfyme) - Simple to use, cross platform notification tool which sends you local, gmail, telegram, etc notification when a long running process ends with detailed diagnostics, along with features like tracking for suspended process and terminate them automatically.
+* [qman](https://github.com/plp13/qman) - A more modern man page viewer for our terminals.
 * [rfsh](https://github.com/docsion/rfsh) - Run shell scripts in batch, concurrently, fully customized with variable.
 * [rs-env](https://github.com/sysid/rs-env) - Hierarchical environment variable management, compiling the resulting set of from a hierarchical list of `<name>.env` files.
 * [Rumos](https://github.com/octagony/rumos) - CLI utility for controlling screen brightness.